 A copy of the Notice has been sent to each shareholder registered in Transocean Ltd.'s share register as of the close of business on March 12, 2018.
 Any additional shareholders who are registered in Transocean Ltd.'s share register as of the close of business on April 30, 2018, will receive after that date a copy of the proxy materials, including a proxy card.
 Shareholders not registered in Transocean Ltd.'s share register as of April 30, 2018, will not be entitled to attend, vote or grant proxies to vote at the 2018 Annual General Meeting.
-While no shareholder will be entered in Transocean Ltd.'s share register as a shareholder with voting rights between the close of business on April 30, 2018, and the opening of business on the day following the 2018 Annual General Meeting, share blocking and re-registration are not requirements for any shares of Transocean Ltd.'s share register, will continue to register transfers of Transocean Ltd. shares in the share register in its capacity as transfer agent during this period.
+While no shareholder will be entered in Transocean Ltd.'s share register as a shareholder with voting rights between the close of business on April 30, 2018, and the opening of business on the day following the 2018 Annual General Meeting, share blocking and re-registration are not requirements for any shares of Transocean Ltd. to be voted at the meeting, and all shares may be traded after the record date.
+Computershare, which maintains Transocean Ltd.'s share register, will continue to register transfers of Transocean Ltd. shares in the share register in its capacity as transfer agent during this period.